-- Orientation An orientation session prior to the start of each class date.
-Students discuss program expectations, occupational outlook, career goals and aspirations. - 2.
-Resume Writing The resume will integrate skills and knowledge acquired at Angeles Institute with previous experiences.
-The services offered by Angeles Institute are not an obligation or guarantee of employment. - 3.
-Interviewing Techniques Techniques include: the positive first impression, attitude, motivation, as well as what to wear and bring. - 4.
-Library All students and staff have access have access to Library Information Resources Network (LIRN), ask Student Affairs for the access code. - 5.
+- 1. Orientation An orientation session prior to the start of each class date.
+Students discuss program expectations, occupational outlook, career goals and aspirations. - Library All students and staff have access have access to Library Information Resources Network (LIRN), ask Student Affairs for the access code. - 3.
 Advising/Tutoring Assistance Faculty and staff are committed to assisting students with academic advising and tutoring, when needed.
 Students are strongly encouraged to meet with their instructors to discuss any academic concerns.
-Students can be referred to the Aetna Student Assistance Program, when appropriate. - 6.
-Reasonable Accommodation Documents needed for the reasonable accommodation process are available through student affairs. - 7.
-Commencement Ceremony Organizes the ceremony for the graduate - 8.
+Students can be referred to the SOAR Student Assistance Program, when appropriate.

+- 4. Grievance Assistance Student Affairs is always available for any issue, complaint, grievance, concern, suggestion or idea.
+The student can speak to a Student Affairs representative at any point of the grievance process. - 5.
+Reasonable Accommodation Documents needed for the reasonable accommodation process are available through student affairs. - 6.
+Commencement Ceremony Organizes the ceremony for the graduate - 7.
 Health Services The Institute offers no on-campus health services.
-However, referrals are available for nearby hospitals and clinics. - 9.
-Seminars Given by Angeles Institute Periodic seminars/classes are given for graduates (e.g., NCLEX LIVE & IV/BW), sign up with Student Affairs. - 10.
-Seminars Available Through Outside Groups Periodic seminars/classes can be offered to graduates throughout the year (e.g., trach/vent class), sign up with Student Affairs. - 11.
-Surveys Student Evaluations & Surveys are obtained, recorded and compiled by Students Affairs. - 12.
-Badges and Diplomas Services Initial and replacement badges as well as diplomas are acquired through Student Affairs. - 13.
-Federal Work Study (FWS On Campus) Student Affairs manages the FWS on-campus program with the Financial Aid Department. - 14.
+However, referrals are available for nearby hospitals and clinics. - 8.
+Seminars Given by Angeles Institute Periodic seminars/classes are given for graduates (e.g., NCLEX LIVE & IV/BW), sign up with Student Affairs. - Seminars Available Through Outside Groups Periodic seminars/classes can be offered to graduates throughout the year (e.g., trach/vent class), sign up with Student Affairs. - 10.Surveys Student Evaluations & Surveys are obtained, recorded and compiled by Students Affairs. - 11.Badges and Diplomas Services Initial and replacement badges as well as diplomas are acquired through Student Affairs. - 12.
+Federal Work Study (FWS On Campus) Student Affairs manages the FWS on-campus program with the Financial Aid Department. - 13.
 Housing The Institute does not provide housing facilities.
-Housing options are available within a reasonable distance from the Institute.
+Housing options are available within a reasonable distance from the Institute. - 14.
+International Students Student Affairs with the Recruitment Department (Admissions) facilitates the needs of the International Student (e.g., orientation, acclimation, advocacy, support, etc.)

-Career Development (Placement) Department
+Career Development (i.e., Placement) Department

-Career Development (Placement) is provided throughout the normal course of study by the Career Development Department, instructors and the Student Affairs Department.
+Career Development assistance is provided throughout the normal course of study.
 Since building your career is a team effort involving both you and the Career Development Department, Angeles Institute cannot guarantee employment.